 - a.
-A ranch marketing facility shall be connected directly to a county maintained road or state highway, except as provided in Paragraphs F.2.b, F.3.f, H.2.a, and H.3.e. - b.
+A ranch marketing facility shall be connected directly to a county maintained road or state highway, except as provided in Subsections F.2.b (Uses Requiring an Administrative Permit), F.3.f (Uses Requiring a Use Permit), H.2.a (Uses Requiring an Administrative Permit), and H.3.e (Uses Requiring a Conditional Use Permit) below. - b.
 Access to a facility shall meet the minimum fire safe standards or same practical effect, as determined by the applicable fire district. - 3.
 Signs.
-Small off-site directional signs not exceeding two square feet each may also be approved by Administrative Permit, subject to the property owner's permission.
-Submittal of a site plan showing the location of each sign, and a statement addressing the need for each of the signs is required. - 4.
+See Chapter 130.16 (Signs). - 4.
 Setbacks.
 The following minimum setbacks apply to all ranch marketing facilities and outdoor use areas, excluding parking lots and picnic areas: - a.
-Adjacent to non-residential zones: 50 feet from all property lines.
+Adjacent to non-residential zones: 50 feet from all property lines. - b.

-- b.
 Adjacent to residential zones: 200 feet from all property lines. - c.
-The 200 foot setback in Subparagraph 4.b above may be reduced to no less than 50 feet by a grant of administrative relief in compliance with Section 17.52.010 (Administrative Permit). - F. Ranch Marketing Uses for Crop Production.
-Table 17.40.260.2 identifies the allowed Ranch Marketing uses for crop production, subject to the provision below.
+The 200 foot setback in 4.b above may be reduced to no less than 50 feet by a grant of administrative relief in compliance with Section 130.52.010 (Administrative Permit, Relief, or Waiver). - F. Ranch Marketing Uses for Crop Production.
+Table 130.40.260.2 (Ranch Marketing Uses for Crop Production) identifies the allowed Ranch Marketing uses for crop production, subject to the provision below.